-This article cannot help you perfect advanced tactics on such a whitetail or the more regularly patterned buck, “The Swamp Monster.”
-My book on suburban hunting can if you need it.
-Instead, this article is meant to bring one of the most frustrating facts about urban deer hunting to light— the rut.
+This article is not meant for you to perfect advanced tactics on such a whitetail, or the more regularly patterned buck ‘The Swamp Monster’.
+This is meant to bring to light one of the most frustrating and impossible truths in suburban and urban deer hunting — the rut.

-As we all might know, the rut is a frenzy of reckless deer behavior marked by a consistency devoid of apparent cause.
-Many of us welcome the window of opportunity provided by the daylight mistakes of bucks.
-That might be all fun and good (and require a lot of luck).
-The tragic and frustrating result is a vicious, unforgiving late season.
+The rut, as we all know it, is a frenzy of reckless deer behavior marked by the consistent chaos that seems completely devoid of reason.
+Many of us will welcome that window of opportunity for bucks to make their daylight mistakes.
+That’s all fun and good, and often relies heavily on luck.
+The tragic and frustrating result is a viciously unforgiving late season.

-After the dust settles—the random chases, mating frenzies, breeding—deer return to their core area.
-Unfortunately for mature bucks in suburban America, joyous mating rites are replaced with a nightmare.
-The highway they bounded across, the parking lot they ran circles in, and the schoolyard they passed through now pose an impossible challenge.
+After the dust settles from all the random chases, mating frenzies and breeding, we like to think that deer will return to their core area.
+Unfortunately in suburban America, what was a run of joyous mating rites now has become a deer’s nightmare.
+That highway they bounded across, the parking lot they ran circles in, the schoolyard they casually passed through and whatever other human-infested obstacle they boldly ventured through in the fogged mindset of the rut has now become an almost impossible challenge.